mozaik-association/mozaik/docs/email-marketing.md

 ## Recurrent sending

-In the mailing configurations, it is possible to select the option "recurrent sending" by selecting the date of the next mailing and the time interval between mailings
+In the mailing configurations, it is possible to select the option "recurrent sending" by selecting the date of the next mailing and the time interval between mailings.

-!!! abstract "The goal of recorrent mailing"
+!!! abstract "The goal of recurrent mailing"

     This fonctionnnality allows you to send a mailing evey X hour/day/week/month.

-Thanks to the filters of the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to dynamic filters.
+    Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to dynamic filters.
     !!!example

         I want to send automatically an email to all the people who participated in an event in the last three days.